irwing/challenges-docker/basic-mysql-server/README.md

-# 🚀 Basic web server
+# 🚀 Basic mysql server
 Basic mysql server, include commands for create database dumps and restore data from dump files.

 This lab is a basic server save data on databases mysql.